-When you are 3 or 4 months into the pregnancy, your breast starts preparing a milk-like fluid which is called colostrum.
-In fact, you can call it the first milk produced by your breast during pregnancy.
+When you are 3 or 4 months into your pregnancy, your breast starts preparing a milk-like fluid, which is called colostrum.
+In fact, you can call it the first milk produced by your breasts during pregnancy.
 It starts leaking by the end of the first trimester of pregnancy.

 What Does Colostrum Look Like?

-At the beginning of your pregnancy, colostrum will appear thick, creamy and yellowish in colour.
-As you approach childbirth, this same fluid will become white.
-Many women experience leakage of colostrum from the 1st week of the 2nd trimester and the discharge increases towards the end of your pregnancy as your body gets ready for delivery.
+At the beginning of your pregnancy, colostrum will appear thick, creamy, and yellowish in colour.
+As you approach childbirth, this fluid will turn white.
+Many women experience leakage of colostrum from the 1st week of the 2nd trimester, and the discharge increases towards the end of the pregnancy, as the body gets ready for delivery.

 Colostrum is a special kind of milk that has numerous benefits for newborns.
-Some of the benefits are as follows:
+Some of these benefits are as follows:

-- It is also referred to as ‘white blood’, as it provides large about of living cells like lymphocytes and macrophages which makes the baby’s immunity system strong.
+- It is referred to as ‘white blood’, as it provides large amounts of living cells like lymphocytes and macrophages, which makes the baby’s immune system strong.

-- It is also supposed to have neuroprotective effects which may help in preventing Alzheimer.
+- It is also supposed to have neuro-protective effects, which may help in preventing Alzheimer’s.

 - As colostrum is high in cholesterol, it helps in the growth of your baby’s nervous system.

-- It also helps in the overall growth and development of your baby by providing nutrients like zinc, calcium, Vitamins A, B6, B12 and K to your baby.
+- It helps in the overall growth and development of your baby by providing nutrients like zinc, calcium, and Vitamins A, B6, B12 and K to your baby.

-The above benefits confirm that the importance of colostrum for the healthy development of a baby is unarguable.
+The above-mentioned benefits confirm that the importance of colostrum for the healthy development of a baby is unarguable.

 How Long Does Colostrum Last After Childbirth?

-Well, you should be able to feed colostrum to your new-born unless she has been kept away from you, which could be due to innumerable reasons.
-Whatever the case may be, speak to your doctor and share your plan to feed your new-born.
-If the doctor deems it right, he/she will help you to feed your baby right after birth.
+You should be able to feed colostrum to your newborn unless he has been kept away from you, which could be due to innumerable reasons.
+Whatever the case may be, speak to your doctor, and share your plan to feed your newborn.
+If the doctor deems it right, she will help you to feed your baby right after birth.
 The doctor may also help you with breastfeeding positions that will work out well in your scenario.